-Jimmie Durham: At the Center of the World is organized by the Hammer Museum, Los Angeles, and curated by Anne Ellegood, senior curator, with MacKenzie Stevens, curatorial assistant.
-Following the Hammer Museum and the Walker Art Center presentations, the exhibition will travel to the Whitney Museum of American Art, New York.
+Jimmie Durham: At the Center of the World is organized by the Hammer Museum, Los Angeles.
+The exhibition was curated by Anne Ellegood, senior curator, with MacKenzie Stevens, curatorial assistant.
+Following the Hammer Museum and the Walker Art Center, the exhibition will travel to the Whitney Museum of American Art in New York and Remai Modern in Saskatoon, Canada.

 Walker Art Center Coordinating Curators: Vincenzo de Bellis with Misa Jeffereis